javieryeow/javieryeow/README.md

 ## Hi there 👋 I'm Javier!!!
 ---
 ## 🚀 About Me
 An aspiring software engineer and analyst with a passion for blending **software engineering, finance, and machine learning**.
 Currently pursuing a B.Comp (Hons) in Information Systems at NUS, I'm also a Merit Scholar minoring in Quantitative Finance.
-I build intelligent systems that solve real-world problems—from risk analytics to generative AI assistants!.
+I build intelligent systems that solve real-world problems—from risk analytics to generative AI assistants!

 ---
 ## 🛠 Stuff I've been working on!